jackyzha0/quartz/content/notes/union-find.md

 ### 3.4 UF 4
 Change find so it implements path compression to "flatten" the chains.
 When we follow tht path to a nodes representative we "learn" the final result

+path compression occurs during find when we the chain of links from an element to its representative with a direct link (and do the same along the chain)

 ```java
 	if (x != reps[x]) {
 		reps[x] = find(reps[x]);